 - 1. The program will include documented discharge criteria in the intervention plan. - 2.
 An offender may be discharged from a program for compliance or administrative reasons. - 3.
-The victim and current partner shall be contacted to inform them of the offenders impending discharge from the program. - 4.
-Offenders participating in a program which loses ICDVVA approval status may get credit for sessions attended in that program to the point the approval was discontinued and may transfer to another approved program. - 5.
 Compliance Discharge shall be given when completion of the program is achieved with no recommendation for further intervention. - a.
-Including adherence to all stipulations in the Offender Contract.
-(See Offender Contract under Section IV.C. below.) - b.
+Including adherence to all stipulations in the Offender Contract (See Offender Contract under Section IV.C. below). - b.
 Referral to another program. - c.
 The program retains the discretion to make determinations about the appropriate services to be provided to offenders transferring from their original point of service.
-When an offender transfers into intervention from another provider, a new or continuing plan of care must be established. - 6.
+When an offender transfers into intervention from another provider, a new or continuing plan of care must be established. - 4.
 Administrative discharges shall be given due to non-compliance with the program's policies and procedures.
-Non-compliance may include, but not be limited to: - Any non-adherence to Offender Contract.
-(See Offender Contract under Section IV.C. below.) - b.
+Non-compliance may include, but not be limited to: - a.
+Any non-adherence to Offender Contract (See Offender Contract under Section IV.C. below). - b.
 Criminal or violent behavior(s) - c.
 Failure to report criminal or violent behavior - d.
 Alcohol or drug abuse - e.
 Demonstrated lack of participation - f.
 Not meeting program financial obligations - g.
 Failure to participate in recommended services, therapies, or other interventions - h.
 Failure to provide requested information; and - i.
-Violations of protection, no contact and/or restraining order.
+Violations of protection, no contact and/or restraining order. - 5.
+The victim and current partner shall be contacted to inform them of the offender's impending discharge from the program. - 6.
+Offenders participating in a program which loses ICDVVA approval status may get credit for sessions attended in that program to the point the approval was discontinued and may transfer to another approved program.